-The results for the measured average ToT for different runs and hit 143 rates are summarised in Table 2.
-ToT1(2) denotes the mean ToT for upper and lower half (in x) of the module and Hits1(2) corresponds to number 145 of recorded raw hits.
-The mean Rate1(2) was calculated dividing the total 146 number of raw hits by the total run time.
-The instantaneous rate in runs 147 6934, 6935 and 6983 taken at 5 GeV/c is about a factor 3 higher (due to the duty cycle of the machine).
-For the B=0 T data, two high rate runs 6934 and 6935 taken at a beam momentum of 5 GeV/c had to be analysed be-150 cause the beam crossed either the upper or the lower part of the module and 151 therefore no measurement could be performed (denoted by -).
-The statistical 152 uncertainties are negligible.
-153
+The results for the measured average ToT for different runs and hit rates are summarised in Table 2.
+ToT1(2) denotes the mean ToT for upper and lower half (in x) of the module and Hits1(2) corresponds to number of recorded raw hits.
+The number of triggers and trigger rate are not corrected for the trigger efficiency of about 31%.
+The mean Rate1(2) was calculated dividing the total number of raw hits by the total run time.
+The instantaneous rate in runs 6934, 6935 and 6983 taken at 5 GeV/c is about a factor 3 higher (due to the duty cycle of the machine).
+For the B=0 T data, two high rate runs 6934 and 6935 taken at a beam momentum of 5 GeV/c had to be analysed because the beam crossed either the upper or the lower part of the module and therefore no measurement could be performed in one of the parts (denoted by -).
+The statistical uncertainties are negligible.

-The relative change in the mean ToT for the B=0 data is -1.2% (upper) and -0.3% (lower).
-In this case the rate goes up to 8.5 kHz for 6 chips or 1.4 kHz per chip.
-The relative change in the mean ToT for the B=1 T data is +1% (upper) and +1.7% (lower) The rate goes up to 5 kHz for 6 chips or

-1.2 kHz per chip.
+The relative change in the mean ToT for the B=0 data is -1.3% (upper half) and -0.3% (lower half).
+In this case the rate goes up to 34 kHz for 6 chips or 5.7 kHz per chip.
+The relative change in the mean ToT for the B=158 1 T data is +1.1% (upper half) and +1.8% (lower half) The rate goes up to 20 kHz for 6 chips or 3.3 kHz per chip.

-The relative change in the mean ToT can be related to the relative change in the single electron efficiency $\delta\epsilon/\epsilon$ by:
+The relative change in the mean ToT can be related to the relative change in the single-electron efficiency $\delta\epsilon/\epsilon$ by: